 Non-native species, likely to have been brought over by humans, have already decimated breeding habitats on a number of sub-Antarctic islands.

-WWF’s global conservation network is uniquely placed to protect the world’s last great wilderness - forge new partnerships and delivering innovative and practical solutions.
+WWF’s global conservation network is uniquely placed to protect the world’s last great wilderness - forging new partnerships and delivering innovative and practical solutions.

 AntarcticaThe world’s fifth largest continent, Antarctica, covers around 14 million square kilometres and winter sea ice doubles the area.

-A continent of extremes, it is often described as a crystal desert and is the world’s largest desert.
+A continent of extremes, it is often described as a 'crystal desert' - it's also the world’s largest desert.

 It is the windiest place on the earth with average wind speeds at Cape Denison reaching hurricane force roughly every three days.